A gradient flow approach to the Boltzmann equation: The collision distance

 \end{proposition}

 \begin{proof} We can assume that $\cW_B(\mu_0,\mu_1)<\infty$.
-Take a minimizing curve $(\mu,\cU)\in\CE^*_1(\mu_0,\mu_1)$ and let $\phi:\R^d\to\R$ be a bounded $1$-Lipschitz function.
+Take a minimizing curve $(\mu,\cU)\in\CE^{p,E}_1(\mu_0,\mu_1)$ and let $\phi:\R^d\to\R$ be a bounded $1$-Lipschitz function.
 This implies that $|\dgrad \phi|\leq 2|v-\vs|$.
 Taking into account Remark \ref{rem:generaltest} and using Lemma \ref{lem:integrability}, we estimate

-Here we have also used \eqref{eq:ass-standing} and the fact that $\mu_t$ has unit variance in the last inequality.
+Here we have also used \eqref{eq:ass-standing} and the fact that $\mu_t$ has $p$-moment less than $E$ in the last inequality.
 Taking the supremum over all bounded $1$-Lipschitz functions $\phi$ yields the claim by Kantorovich--Rubinstein duality (see \cite[Thm.
 5.10, 5.16]{Vil09}). \end{proof}

 We now give a characterization of absolutely continuous curves with respect to $\cW_B$.
+See \eqref{eq:abs-continuous} and \eqref{eq:def-md} for the definition of absolutely continuous curves and their metric derivative.